Markofka007/Markofka007/README.md

 ---

 ## Bio
-My name is Mark and I am a cybersecurity student.
-I am pursuing a career in Web App Pentesting.
-I am also interested in video game development and AI development.
+My name is Marko and I am a cybersecurity graduate.
+I do purple-team work and in my free time I play video games and work on random projects.